 Character hand gestures for simulated tactical hand signals

-In VRSG version 6.4 is the ability to animate individual fingers using 16-bone hand models.
+You can animate individual fingers using 16-bone hand models delivered with VRSG 6.4 and above.
 These hand models are animated with .BVH files and used with our character models to simulate the gestures of non-verbal commands and communication.

 Click here to see video that demonstrates this character hand animation functionality (shown in the image above) with a pilot giving two airborne hand signals from the Naval Aviation Flight Training Instruction manual (diagram from the manual shown at the start of the video).
 In this real-time VRSG recording taken in an HTC-VIVE Pro headset, the pilot demonstrates the HEFOE (Hydraulic System, Electrical system, Fuel system, Oxygen system, Engine) signal for fuel system trouble and then the hand signal indicating how much fuel the plane is currently carrying.

 With this animation functionality, users can animate individual fingers using 16-bone hand models.
 BVH animations on both the character and hand model were created using Autodesk Motion Builder character animation software.
 Both the left- and right-hand models are provided each with 7,500 triangles with either skin-toned or GS FRP-2 Nomex gloved 2048 x 2048-pixel textures.